Slow internet making you crazy? This might be why.

 You may be too far from the access point.
 Just like at home, this will severely reduce your speeds.
 Try moving around until you find a better connection.

-This story appears in the Spring 2018 edition of CNET Magazine.
-For other magazine stories, click here.
+- This story appears in the Spring 2018 edition of CNET Magazine.
+For more magazine stories, click here.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.